i404788/Ghidra-BulkPatch/README.md

 ## Limitations
 * Only 64-bit architectures
-* Only continous blocks of instructions
+* Only continuous blocks of instructions

 Feel free to create a PR for any of these limitations